EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

 ## Authentication and encryption

-The protocol makes use of public key for both authentication and cryptography.
+The protocol makes use of a pre-shared AES-256 key.
+That key is used to encrypt and decrypt every message sent back and forth between the client and the server.

+The same key used for encryption is also used for authentication.
+For this reason, every client must have a different key.

 ## Compression